 Intervention Affidavit.
-(If you do not have the ability to print, then contact our office by phone or in person to receive a copy of Form 530A
+(If you do not have the ability to print, then contact the Ombudsman's office by phone or in person to receive a copy of Form 530).

 - Send a certified return receipt letter to the respondent detailing your complaint and a suggested resolution.

 - Wait 14 calendar days.
 Then attach a copy of your certified letter, exhibit #1, and a copy of the certified return receipt card to the completed Intervention Affidavit.

 - Mail, or hand deliver, the notarized Intervention Affidavit to the Ombudsman’s office.